damburgey/handlebrake/README.md

 * 0.4
 	* Added Min and Max Compression value parameters
-	* If the target encoded file is < than the minmum or > than the maximum desired compression
+	* If the target encoded file is < than the minimum or > than the maximum desired compression
 	* --> Then the script will reject the target file, and by default remove it as well

 * 0.3